The Moon

 The fine details and results of plans put into place previously now become clear.

-Uncertain (trust your instincts on the big things but hold off committing until the fine details to be clearer).
+Uncertain (trust your instincts, but hold off committing until the fine details become clearer).

-Uncertain (trust your instincts on the big things but hold off committing until the fine details to be clearer).
+Uncertain (trust your instincts, but hold off committing to any irreversible decisions until the finer details are clearer).

 Reading the Card

-The upright Moon card is often a difficult card to read as it denotes a lack of clarity.
-The nature of this lack is often pointed to by cards around the Moon card or known by the questioner (but often subconsciously, so it may take some gentle prying to surface!).
+The Upright Moon is often a difficult card to read, as it denotes a lack of clarity.
+The nature of this lack is typically indicated by surrounding cards or is already known by the questioner (though often unconsciously, meaning it may take some gentle prying to surface).

-Remember, intuition often gives you the high level view but is often blurry on details.
-If the devil is in the details then your best option may be to treat the news as a direction to investigate further, or a message to pause and consider.
+Remember: intuition gives you the high-level view, but is often blurry on the details.
+If the devil is in the details, your best option is to treat the feeling as a direction to investigate further, or a message to pause and consider.

-The Moon tells you that something is not right or hidden.
-Intuition gives a general indication of what it is: a relationship with a secret or hidden problems, a workplace with a secret agenda, or simply a questioner who is not being entirely honest with themselves.
+The Moon tells you that something is hidden or 'not quite right'.
+Intuition gives a general indication of what it is: a relationship with a secret, a workplace with a hidden agenda, or simply a questioner who is not being entirely honest with themselves.

-Intuition is often strong on direction and overview but low on details.
-Sometimes waiting for the details to show themselves is the best way forward.
+Intuition is strong on direction and overview, but low on detail.
+Sometimes, waiting for the details to reveal themselves is the best way forward.
+Of course, the person harboring the secret could be the seeker, so do not discount that option.

-The upright moon can also point to being too emotionally vested in something, leading to anxiety or worry irrespective of whether the ‘something’ is good or bad.
-The best route forward again may be patience and waiting for things to become clearer because now is not the time to make irreversible decisions.
+The Upright Moon can also point to being too emotionally vested in an outcome, leading to anxiety or worry irrespective of whether the event is 'good' or 'bad'.
+The best route forward is patience.
+Wait for things to become clearer; now is not the time to make irreversible decisions.

-Finally, the upright Moon card can suggest a creative force or thinking outside the box.
-If the question is about a task that lends itself to this then the Moon suggests trusting yourself.
-Your ideas may sound odd, but if have a strange conviction in them that is neither emotional not technical then what you are being driven by is pure intuition.
-Go with it!
+Finally, the Upright Moon can suggest a creative force or lateral thinking.
+If the question concerns a task requiring creativity, the Moon suggests trusting yourself.
+Your ideas may sound odd, but if you possess a strange conviction that is neither purely emotional nor strictly technical, you are being driven by pure intuition.
+Trust it.

-The reversed Moon card represents increasing clarity in a situation.
-It can mean that a secret or truth is revealed or a hidden agenda is about to become obvious.
-This has most impact on relationships and the workplace, and there is a need to adapt to the news - good or bad - without falling into a delusional or feigned ignorance.
+The Reversed Moon represents increasing clarity in a situation.
+It implies that a secret or truth is being revealed, or a hidden agenda is about to become obvious.
+This has the most impact on relationships and the workplace.
+There is a need to adapt to the news, whether good or bad, without falling into delusion or feigned ignorance.

-There is also a chance that you are the holder of the secret, in which case it is a time to make sure you are ready for an unintended truth to be revealed!
+There is also a chance that you are the holder of the secret.
+If so, it is time to ensure you are ready for an unintended truth to be exposed.

-If something has been lost and the question is about that loss then the reversed Moon card points to it becoming found.
-Again this can be either good or bad news and the message of the card is to be ready for it.
+If something has been lost and the reading concerns that loss, the Reversed Moon points to it being found.
+Again, this can be either good or bad news; the message of the card is simply to be ready for it.

 Card Design Process

-One of the few stories of Selene suggests it was difficult to choose a dress for her because her size would change so much in a month.
-Given she is the personification of the moon, she will go from crescent moon to full moon!
-One aim was to create a dress that would always fit the moon by creating a trailing train covering the moon.
+One of the few myths of Selene suggests it was difficult to tailor a dress for her because her size would change so drastically in a month.
+As the personification of the moon, she cycles from crescent to full.
+One aim of the design was to create a dress that would always fit the moon by employing a trailing train that covers it.

-This in turn led to another idea – the moon sees everything but intuition is often difficult to use because it is easily clouded.
-The idea of Selene’s dress being the thing that clouds the Moon’s eye was added to the image.
+This led to a secondary idea.
+The moon sees everything, but intuition is often difficult to use because it is easily clouded.
+The concept of Selene’s dress being the very thing that clouds the Moon’s 'eye' was added to the image.

-Another issue that is addressed in the card is the size of the moon.
-Many Tarot cards attempt to make the Moon the size it appears in the sky but that is not necessary as all Tarot cards are closer to dream symbols.
-Reality matters far less plus it detracts from having the moon as the central focus.
+Another issue addressed in the card is the size of the moon.
+Many Tarot decks attempt to make the Moon the size it appears in the sky, but that is unnecessary, as Tarot cards function as dream symbols.
+Literal reality matters far less, and an accurate scale detracts from having the moon as the central focus.

 Final Words

-The Moon card represents intuition, secrets and mysteries, emotional depth and the connection between the conscious and unconscious mind.
+The Moon represents intuition, secrets, mysteries, emotional depth, and the vital connection between the conscious and unconscious mind.

-Intuition in practice is a strong force but it can be weak on details.
-Unless you are very skilled in its use, it is usually a message to slow down and consider that something may not be right.
+Intuition is a strong force in practice, but it can be weak on details.
+Unless you are highly skilled in its use, the Moon is usually a message to slow down and consider that something may be hidden just beneath the surface.